opalmedapps/docs/docs/architecture/migration.md

 In order to minimize the work required with migration and maintaining support with older versions of the app, the migration is completed in stages.

 For certain tasks, such as logging in, decryption of requests and encryption of responses, the listener needs access to certain data.
-The table `PatientDeviceIdentifier` contains various data and acts as some kind cache/session store where data related to the user's session is stored.
+The table `PatientDeviceIdentifier` in the legacy database (`OpalDB`) contains various data and acts as some kind cache/session store where data related to the user's session is stored.
 Since the listener already has access to this database, we can use this table to store session-related data in the short term.
 Later, we can fully move it to the backend.